angusjellis/adventofcode2023/day1/README.md

 In this example, the calibration values are 29, 83, 13, 24, 42, 14, and 76.
 Adding these together produces 281.

 What is the sum of all of the calibration values?

+# NOTES:

+Part 1 was pretty simple to do, but part 2 was more complicated.
+I ended up doing a relatively naive pattern search, which I sped up a little by using a hashmap.
+I only triggered the naive pattern search if the character matched the first character of one of the 'digits'.
+I could probably have sped it up further by doing some more magic on the hashmap, but it worked quickly enough for my purposes.